leylinTheNinth/clinical_explainer/README.md

 for token, weight in exp_list:
     print(f"Token: {token:20} Weight: {weight:.4f}")
 ```
-## Generate explanations based on the importance of tokens extracted from phase 1
+## Generate explanations based on the importance of tokens extracted from Phase.1
 ```python
 import pandas as pd
 import torch